3 Comments to 'Stuck in Heathrow, by way of Ankara, Istanbul and a London Gothic Icon'

 Looking down one side of the grand staircase.
 Copyright © photo by Mike Padgett

 Each day, as we passed the elegant staircase, its architectural beauty reached out to us.
-We admired the red and gold fleur-de-lis wallpaper, and the graceful wood railing that tops the staircase’s original iron grillwork.
+We admired the gold fleur-de-lis stenciling on the red walls, and the graceful wood railing that tops the staircase’s original iron grillwork.
 It was easy to imagine the fashions of the late 1800s descending the stairs.
 Ladies in decorative hats and bustle dresses.
 Men in suits and top hats, carrying walking sticks.

 The grand staircase landings feature polished stone pillars and intricate stone arches and gargoyles.
 The staircase’s vaulted ceiling is painted with a celestial scene.
 Photo © copyright by Mike Padgett